-This webinar in our series exploring social science-focused longitudinal population studies from a biomedical research perspective will showcase the 1958, 1970, 1989-90 and 2000-01 birth cohort studies.
+Part of our series exploring social science-focused longitudinal population studies from a biomedical research perspective, this webinar showcased the 1958, 1970, 1989-90 and 2000-01 birth cohort studies.

 About the webinar series